MALE INITIATION AND

 foreskin, a boy may believe this act to be unnatural.
 As with many other inhibitions people avoid pain and difficulty; thus many boys and men simply do not realise that their erection is, in effect, anatomically 'inhibited'.

 on statistics a figure of at least 8% is reported for

 adolescents who have problems of foreskin retraction in the non-erect

-Farm animals are examined early for similar problems as part
+But to our astonishment and amusement we discover : farm animals are examined early for such problems as part

 of the Breeding Soundness Examination, because "Copulation failure